oravirt/ansible-oracle/README.md

 - Add a user & group
 - Create directory structures
 - Generate ssh-keys and set up passwordless ssh between clusternodes in case of RAC/RAC One node
-- Handle filesystem storage (partition devices etc)
+- Handle filesystem storage (partition devices, creates vg/lv and a ext4 filesystem etc).
 If you want to create your database on a filesystem (instead of ASM) this is where you define the layout.
 - Install required packages
 - Change kernel paramemeters
 - Set up pam.d/limits config